ryd994/SimpBlob/README.md

 If you want to run it on GAE, edit the app.yaml and upload to your application.

 Notice there are only fundamental up/download fuctionality only.
-No user control, nor backgroung management, you can't even delete an uploaded file without resetting the whole application.
+No user control, nor file management, you can't even delete an uploaded file without resetting the whole application.